 From there, it’s just a short boat ride to the city of Bergen, known for its colorful wooden quayside buildings and picturesque historic warehouses near the waterfront, as well as its Hanseatic history, which you can explore at a medieval fortress and a museum.
 Be sure to stop at the city fish market, which will give you a vibrant glimpse into local daily life.

-For many visitors to Norway, it’s all about the fjords, and they’re not wrong: fjords are natural wonders that only exist in a few hard-to-reach places in the world, but Norway has them in abundance.
-Set aside a week to see some of Norway’s rugged west coast, using Bergen as a base, and you will come away with a newfound appreciation for the power of nature.
+Set aside a week for this itinerary to see some of Norway’s rugged west coast and you will come away with a newfound appreciation for the power of nature.

 After arriving in Bergen, you’ll have the chance to take in the views from two high points — Skredderdalen and Fløyvarden — that are local favorites few visitors know about.
 A half a day's journey from Bergen, the tiny, charming fishing village of Kalvåg is one of Norway’s westernmost points.
 The nearby Vamråk Herring Saltery and Smørholm Trading Center provide a glimpse into two industries that made the town a commercial center in the 19th century.
 The Artist’s Trail is also a thrill, showing the works of local artists in the natural landscape.
 You can choose to go kayaking, diving, or hike up majestic Hornelen with its cliff lookout over the sea.